Solomon Partners Analyst & Associate Salary

 Dinner expense reimbursement for late nights, car service after 9pm

-Solomon Partners' compensation reflects its heritage as Natixis' U.S. investment banking platform and subsequent rebranding, with a focus on middle market M&A, restructuring, and capital markets advisory.
+Solomon Partners' compensation reflects its position as Natixis' U.S. investment banking platform (Natixis acquired a 51% controlling stake in 2016 and the firm rebranded from PJ Solomon to Solomon Partners in 2021), with a focus on middle market M&A, restructuring, and capital markets advisory.
 The firm balances competitive middle market pay with exposure to complex transactions and restructuring mandates.
 Analysts benefit from working in a smaller platform with significant deal responsibility and senior banker access.
-Solomon's recent independence and rebranding create a transitional environment where compensation is competitive within the middle market tier but reflects the firm's scale and market positioning.
+Compensation is competitive within the middle market tier and reflects the firm's scale and market positioning.
 The firm's restructuring capabilities provide countercyclical deal flow, with bonuses varying based on market conditions and group performance.
 Solomon attracts candidates who value transaction complexity and skill development over maximum compensation.

 Frequently Asked Questions